Third Party Apps

 Drupal.
 The wbapi and wbquery modules provide request handling and views integration for the World Bank Data API.
 These modules make it easy to pull in data from the API and display it in custom “views.”

-Python. pandas-datareader is a remote data access library for the pandas data analysis library; it offers access to World Bank data API’s as well as many other data sources. wbdata is another option that offers pandas integration, although it can also work independently.
+Python. wbgapi provides modern, pythonic access to the World Bank’s data API with an extensive pandas implementation.
+It is designed both for data novices and data scientists. pandas-datareader is a remote data access library for the pandas data analysis library; it offers access to World Bank data API’s as well as many other data sources. wbdata is another option that offers pandas integration, although it can also work independently.

 R. The WDI module and wbstats module offer excellent options for reading World Bank data directly into R, and both packages integrate with ggplot2 for graphing.
 Other option is to use the Quandl package, which also provides access to data sources from many other organizations.